Thirty-year rule: Canada

-The Supreme Court of Canada has recognized that Cabinet confidentiality is essential to good government.
+The Supreme Court of Canada has previously argued in favour of Cabinet confidentiality.
 In the decision Babcock v AG Canada the court explained the reason as:

 To preserve this rule of confidentiality, subsection 70(1) of the Privacy Act provides that the Act does not apply to confidences of the Queen's Privy Council for Canada.
 Other notable cases that expand upon the doctrine of cabinet confidentiality include Canada (Minister of Environment) v.
 Canada (Information Commissioner), 2003 FCA 68 and Quinn v.
 Canada (Prime Minister), 2011 FC 379.
 As of 2013, after a time lag of 20 years Canadians can submit access-to-information requests for cabinet records through the Privy Council Office, but this comes at a cost of $5 per request and can take months to process.
 In May 2018, it was disclosed that the Supreme Court of Canada under Chief Justice Beverley McLachlin had placed a "50-year from the time they rule on a case" embargo on public access to files related to the deliberations of the judges.

 According to Archivist Michael Dufresne, it was not until 1940 and the advent of the Second World War that Cabinet kept an agenda and minutes of its deliberations.
 From 1867 to 1940, a succession of six men served as Clerk of the Privy Council, and their duties included serving as the only institutional memory bank of the Government of Canada.
 The appointment in 1940 of Arnold Danforth Patrick Heeney as Clerk and as first Secretary to the Cabinet changed the format of memory bank from biological to scriptural.
 Heeney was surprised upon arrival by the informal ways in which important business was conducted:

 Order-in-Council PC 1940-1121 of March 25, 1940 ushered in a significant change in the documentation of government.
 The Order-in-Council read, in part: